TCWagner/rconnect/README.md

 *effectiveDistance*
 *effectiveSeedrain*

-It further provides s helper function to create a negative exponential dispersal kernel and simple example raster file with suitable habitats.
+It further provides a helper function to create a negative exponential dispersal kernel, functions to create a connectivity and distance matrix based on effectiveConnections and effectiveDistance and a simple example raster file with suitable habitats.

 ## Installation